-We're finally -- finally! -- going to get cult import platformer Umihara Kawase in the U.S. in the form of Sayonara Umihara Kawase for 3DS.
+We finally got cult import platformer Umihara Kawase in the U.S. in the form of Sayonara Umihara Kawase for 3DS.
 That's cool, but personally I think the PlayStation game was better.
 Unfortunately, it's import-only, and it sells for about 200 bucks.
 Well, PlayStation Now has the potential to break down some of those walls by offering a curated selection of import picks, and I'd definitely want Umihara Kawase Shun 2nd Edition (probably the single best title in the entire series) to be one of those first ambassadors.
 It's fun, it's unique, and its language barrier is about as low as you could possibly hope (the entire game is practically wordless).
 Make it so, Sony.

 Like Alpha 3, Tactics is available on the PlayStation Store, but it needs to be available to players on Sony's subscription service.
 Until it is, I shall continue to be the game's prophet, preaching of its greatness until the time that its holiness gets a proper sequel.